 Murray has also been a deep skeptic of the climate crisis, arguing that the threat of climate change is exaggerated.

-The financial trouble facing Murray Energy was telegraphed two years ago.
-In August 2017, Murray wrote a letter to the Trump administration urgently requesting an emergency order to protect coal-fired power plants from being closed.
-In the letter, Murray warned the White House that failure to issue the order would spark the immediate bankruptcies of his company and a major customer.
+In August 2017, Robert Murray, a forceful Trump supporter, wrote a letter to the Trump administration urgently requesting an emergency order to protect coal-fired power plants from being closed.
+In the letter, he warned the White House that failure to issue the order would spark the immediate bankruptcies of his company and a major customer.

 “Our time is running out.
-Please fight for us,” Murray wrote in the letter.
+Please fight for us,” the executive wrote in the letter.

 However, the Trump administration rejected that cry for help because officials determined there wasn’t enough evidence to warrant the use of emergency authority.